 How To Remove Inbox Label In Gmail

 If the Inbox label in Gmail is preventing you from organizing Gmail the way you want to organize it, then you're not alone.
-The good news is that it's very easy to remove the Inbox label in Gmail, and I'll explain how to do it in this article.
+The good news is that it's very easy to remove the Inbox label in Gmail, and I'll explain how to manage and delete Gmail labels in this article.

 What Makes the Inbox Label Special?